dodophoenix/xfce-tile/README.md

 # getting started

 * checkout or download the script
-* install required python3 and GObject module for pythn
+* install required python3 and GObject module for python
 ```
 # ubuntu
 apt-get install python3-gi